Shefa-Amr: 21st century

 On 4 August 2005, an Israeli soldier who was absent without leave, Eden Natan-Zada, opened fire while aboard a bus in the city, killing four Arab residents and wounding twenty-two others.
 After the shooting, Natan-Zada was overcome by nearby crowds, lynched and beaten with rocks.
 According to witnesses, the bus driver was surprised to see a kippah-wearing Jewish soldier making his way to Shefa-Amr via public bus, so inquired of Natan-Zada whether he was certain he wanted to take his current route.
 The four fatalities were two sisters in their early twenties, Hazar and Dina Turki, and two men, bus driver Michel Bahouth and Nader Hayek.
 In the days following the attack, 40,000 people attended mass funeral services for the victims.
-The sisters were buried in an Islamic cemetery and the men were buried in the Christian Catholic cemetery.
+The sisters were buried in an Islamic cemetery and the men were buried in the Catholic cemetery.
 The wounded were taken to Rambam Hospital in Haifa.
 The Shefa-Amr municipality established a monument to commemorate the victims.

 In January 2008, Mayor Ursan Yassin met with officials of the Israeli state committee on the celebrations for the 60th anniversary of independence, and announced that Shefa-Amr intended to take part in the celebrations.
 In 2011, 7,000 Christians, Druze and Muslims held a solidarity march in support of Christians in Iraq and Egypt who were suffering from religious persecution.

+On November 18, 2024, a Hezbollah rocket struck a residential building in the city, killing a woman in her 50s and causing injuries to 56 others, including 18 children and teenagers.